-CAASPP testing in 2021 indicated a tremendous decrease in student performance.
-The 2021-2022 school year was a year of rebuilding.
-Local data indicates student performance improved over the previous year of distance learning.
-The school does not have the results of the 2022 CAASPP testing to know by what degree test scores may have improved relative to the state.
+Local data indicates student performance improved over the previous year.
+The school does not have the results of the 2023 CAASPP testing to know by what degree test scores may have improved relative to the state.

 A description of any changes made to the planned goal, metrics, desired outcomes, or actions for the coming year that resulted from reflections on prior practice.